 The newspaper article is headed “ON CUTTING TIMBER” and ends with “.— Matthew, on Timber.”
 The article contains a verbatim extract from pp.127-129 of On Naval Timber, regarding the cutting of timber.
 The excerpt ends with a memorable long sentence from Matthew regarding man’s relationship to forests: “We have little belonging to earth more sublime, or which bears home to a man a deeper sense of bodily insignificance, and puny transient being, than an ancient majestic forest …”.

 Excerpt #4.
 “On the training of plank timber”.
 Chambers’ Edinburgh Journal, (1832) Vol. 1, No. 8, March 24, p.63

 The article is headed “ON THE TRAINING OF PLANK TIMBER” and ends with “.— Matthew on Naval Timber.”
 The article contains an abridged extract from pp.8-14 of On Naval Timber.
-This excerpt is noteworthy because: (1) it was published more than a year after Matthew’s book, indicating a continued interest in the book; (2) it was an abridged version of a section from Matthew’s book, indicating that some editorial care had been expended in presenting it; (3) although anonymous, the fact that it appears in Chambers’ Edinburgh Journal makes it highly likely (although not certain) that the abridger would have been Robert Chambers, who would go on to write Vestiges of the Natural History of Creation, a highly influential book on evolution (although one that at no point proposes natural selection as a mechanism).
+This excerpt is noteworthy because: (1) it was published more than a year after Matthew’s book, indicating a continued interest in the book; (2) it was an abridged version of a section from Matthew’s book, indicating that some editorial care had been expended in presenting it; (3) although anonymous, the fact that it appears in Chambers’ Edinburgh Journal makes it plausible (although not certain) that the abridger would have been Robert Chambers, who would go on to write Vestiges of the Natural History of Creation, a highly influential book on evolution (although one that at no point proposes natural selection as a mechanism).
 For these reasons, this excerpt is also discussed as “Citation #1” in the section on important Citations of On Naval Timber and Arboriculture.